Christine Anderson-Cook: Book

 Anderson-Cook is a co-author of the 3rd and 4th editions of the book Response Surface Methodology: Process and Product Optimization Using Designed Experiments (with Raymond H. Myers and Douglas C. Montgomery, Wiley, 2009 and 2016).

 Recognition

 Anderson-Cook became a Fellow of the American Statistical Association in 2006, and a Fellow of the American Society for Quality in 2011 "for research in quality in the areas of design of experiments and reliability, for interdisciplinary collaboration and training of statistical thinking and quality ideas, and for dedicated service to the growth and practice of the quality profession".

 The American Society for Quality gave Anderson-Cook their William G. Hunter Award in 2012, and their Shewhart Medal "for exemplary leadership, service, training, research, and applications in solving complex problems through statistical thinking and statistical engineering" in 2018.

-She won the Don Owen award of the San Antonio Chapter of the American Statistical Association in 2019.
+She won the Don Owen Award of the San Antonio Chapter of the American Statistical Association in 2019.
 She became the first female recipient of the George Box Medal in 2021.

 She was also the winner of the Gerald J. Hahn Q&P Achievement Award in 2021.

+The American Statistical Association gave Anderson-Cook the Army Wilks Memorial Award and recognized her as someone "who has made a substantial contribution to statistical methodology and application impacting the practice of statistics in the Army through personal research in statistics or application of statistics in the solution of Army problems" in 2024.